-This fabulous tree is joined by Santa Gertie as the beloved resident giant dinosaur of Echo Lake gets her own decorations, as well as a collection of large brightly-colored ornaments floating in the water.
+This fabulous tree has been joined in the past by Santa Gertie as the beloved resident giant dinosaur of Echo Lake got her own decorations, as well as a collection of large brightly-colored ornaments floating in the water.

 Even some of the more permanent holiday touches in the park take on a extra-festive feeling during the holidays, like this area around the It’s a Wonderful Shop on Grand Avenue:

 And don’t forget to say “hi” to this Santa over by the fire station:

 Even Toy Story Land got in on the fun.
 Not only did Woody get a red and white striped scarf, the audio was updated for the holidays as well.

 And in the past Rex joined in with some festive “cardboard” reindeer ears:

 In previous years, Alien Swirling Saucers also received a holiday enhancement with with a fun new soundtrack for the holidays:

 You could also find other seasonal decorations in Toy Story Land, like giant popcorn garland, alien ornaments, and this cute Hamm sugar cookie:

 PhotoPass and Other Seasonal Photo Opportunities

 In the past you’d have lots of different opportunities for fun PhotoPass shots, including holiday-themed Magic Shots.